 As a longtime dealchecker, I’ve seen a lot of Kuoni deals come through, and have been lusting over them for over five years – they offer sumptuous stays in dreamy locations across the globe.
 That’s why, this year, when the opportunity to holiday with them arose, I leapt at the chance!
 The deal I opted for was a ten-night Ubud and Seminyak multi-centre, which would see my mum and I jet off to Bali.
-While the deal is now, sadly, no longer available you can check it out here for further information.

 So, would this holiday of a lifetime fulfil years’ worth of wanderlust or prove to be a flop?
 Luckily for me, it was very much the former.
 Here, I’ve given my lowdown on the whole trip.